mattdowdell/notes/comments.md

 > We don't build skyscrapers on sand

 Quick and dirty implementations are fine for prototyping.
 But strong foundations are needed for ambitious, scalable projects.

+> During our careers, we get tattoos and brands.
+Tattoos are the choice we make to put something we feel so strongly about that we will permanently have it inked into our skin.
+Brands are the things that have burned us.